kiga-hub/sparta_backend/README.md

 - Configuration File: Parse configuration files using `viper`.
 - CLI: Implement command line parameters with `cobra`.

+## Software description

+>SPARTA is an acronym for Stochastic PArallel Rarefied-gas Time-accurate Analyzer.

+>SPARTA is a parallel DSMC or Direct Simulation Monte Carlo code for performing simulations of low-density gases in 2d or 3d.
+>Particles advect through a hierarchical Cartesian grid that overlays the simulation box.
+>The grid is used to group particles by grid cell for purposes of performing collisions and chemistry.
+>Physical objects with triangulated surfaces can be embedded in the grid, creating cut and split grid cells.
+>The grid is also used to efficiently find particle/surface collisions.

 ## Start

 ### Configuration File